HSG 374 Aging in America: A Personal and Societal Journey

-This course, designed for students in human services fields who work with the aged, and students considering gerontology as a vocation, is an overview of the field.
-Topics include understanding the physiological, psychological and sociological aspects of aging, as well as myths about aging, health and social needs of the aging, and community resources and programs.
+This course, designed for students in human services fields who work with older adults and their families, and students considering gerontology as a vocation, is an overview of the field.
+Topics include understanding the physiological, psychological, and sociological aspects of aging, as well as the myths about aging, health and social needs of the aging, and community resources and programs.

 - Will be familiar with adult development stages and theoretical frameworks of aging.

-- Will understand the functions of the federal, state, and local planning bodies on aging.
+- Will understand the functions of the federal, state, and local planning bodies and aging and be able to identify basic advocacy strategies.

 - Employ the methods and data that historians and social and behavioral scientists use to investigate the human condition.